Japan in November is a special time of year – crimson and golden autumn leaves meet winter illuminations

 5. Arashiyama

-A beautiful place to visit at any time of year, but autumn is the best time to see Arashiyama in the west of Kyoto.
+A beautiful place to visit year-round, but autumn is the best time to see Arashiyama in the west of Kyoto.
 The leaves begin to change color in early November and last until early December.
 Togetsukyo Bridge, one of the most popular landmarks of the area, is an ideal viewing point for autumn colors.

 - Where & When: Sagaogurayama Tabuchiyamacho, Ukyo Ward, Kyoto, Early November to early December.